 Mitsubishi's tiny, Thailand-built subcompact seems like an act of desperation, dressing a primitive Asia-market car with some upscale toys and calling it a day.
-Good points include a relatively absorbent ride, terrific 37-mpg fuel economy, and an accommodating rear seat.
-The uplevel ES also brings a fancy radio, push-button start, auto climate system, and Bluetooth.
-However, the weak, vibrating, and incredibly noisy three-cylinder engine provides sluggish acceleration and handling so clumsy that it's disconcerting, and the cabin is depressingly low-rent.
+Good points include a relatively absorbent ride, terrific 37-mpg fuel economy, and a decent rear seat.
+The uplevel ES also brings a fancy radio, an auto climate system, and Bluetooth.
+None of that can mask the weak, vibrating, and incredibly noisy three-cylinder engine that delivers sluggish acceleration.
+Handling is so clumsy that it's disconcerting, with pronounced body lean.
+The cabin is depressingly low-rent.
 Further lowering its standing is its Poor score in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS